 Identifying low utilized EC2 instances is a great way to reduce costs.
 If you provision a 16 GiB memory EC2 instance, you pay for the total capacity, not what you use.
 Cut down provisioning on such instances, as over-provisioned instances are one of the biggest cost drivers of AWS bills.

 Use AWS Cost Explorer Resource Optimization to determine which EC2 instances are idle or underutilized.
 Stopping or downsizing these instances reduces high costs.
-You can even use the AWS Instance Scheduler to automatically stop instances or the AWS Operations Conductor to automatically resize them.
+You can even use the AWS Instance Scheduler to automatically stop instances or the AWS Operations Conductor to resize them automatically.

-AWS Compute Optimizer also gives recommendations for downsizing instance families and instances part of an autoscaling group.
+AWS Compute Optimizer also recommends downsizing instance families and instances as part of an autoscaling group.
 This autoscaling feature lets you scale your DynamoDB table in and out.
-You can also use the on-demand option to avail pay-per-request services that cost less and offer high performance.
+You can also use the on-demand option to avail yourself of pay-per-request services that cost less and offer high performance.

 With EC2 autoscaling, you can launch Spot instances to meet target capacity.
-Spot instances can help you cut costs by up to 90% in fault-tolerant workloads like big data, CI/CD, web servers, and so on.
-Even if your Spot instances are interrupted, autoscaling maintains the target capacity by automatically requesting more instances.
+Spot instances can help you cut costs by up to 90% in fault-tolerant workloads like big data, CI/CD, web servers, etc. Even if your Spot instances are interrupted, autoscaling maintains the target capacity by automatically requesting more instances.

-EC2 autoscaling group allows you to expand or shrink the EC2 fleet based on demand and review the scaling activity on the console.
-You can analyze the reports to see if the scaling policy can be optimized and the minimum reduced to save costs.
+The EC2 autoscaling group allows you to expand or shrink the EC2 fleet based on demand and review the scaling activity on the console.
+You can analyze the reports to see if the scaling policy can be optimized and reduced to the minimum to save costs.

 A robust autoscaling solution like Middleware Auto Scaler solves this issue through predictive autoscaling that taps into AI/ML technologies to anticipate resource requirements and match them with the right capacity to run the applications at scale.